Unwanted Sexual Advances

 File a Complaint

 Finally, you can choose to take things even further and file a complaint with the Equal Employment Opportunity Commission.
-The EEOC handles matters such as discrimination, wrongful termination, and sexual harassment matters, including instances where employees are fired for reporting harassment or passed over for promotions or opportunities for refusing to give in to sexual advances.
-Filing a complaint is not the same as filing a charge, and you should speak with a Houston employment lawyer before pursuing these legal options in order to make sure your rights are protected.Are you dealing with sexual harassment while on the job?
+The EEOC handles matters such as discrimination, wrongful termination, and sexual harassment matters, including instances where employees are fired for reporting harassment or passed over for promotions or opportunities for refusing to give in to unwanted sexual advances in the workplace.
+Filing a complaint is not the same as filing a charge, and you should speak with a Houston employment lawyer before pursuing these legal options in order to make sure your rights are protected.Are you dealing with unwanted sexual advances in the workplace?
 Put a powerful ally from Shellist Lazaraz Slobin LLP on your side!
 Call us today at (713) 352-3433 for a case evaluation.